 Parents should be able to contact babysitters in a chat to discuss the details of the service.
 Users can also send messages to website support.

 Are you interested in building a website for nannies or pet-sitters?
 Let’s do it together!

 This section is specially dedicated for sitters.

 1. Registration and a babysitter profile creation

-The sitter profile should contain as much details as possible: photo and video, experience, education, skills, references, additional services, certificates, rates, availability, and a greeting message to parents.
+The sitter profile should contain as many details as possible: photo and video, experience, education, skills, references, additional services, certificates, rates, availability, and a greeting message to parents.